yathit/de_pipeline/system_design/README.md

 1. AWS API Gateway serves as entry point for uploaded images from web application as well as sink for Kafka stream for other web application.
 2. AWS API Gateway post images along with metadata to Lambda function
 3. Lambda function will
-* process metadata and write statistic to RedShift database
+* process metadata and write statistic to Amazon Kinesis Data Stream which eventually insert to RedShift database
 * put the image to S3 with 7-day lifecycle policy

-Assumption:
-* Performance will suffer with direct insert
+Assumptions:
+* Security details are not addressed
+* Cost is not a concern